DeanDodds/MilestoneProject2/README.md

        * frames players have won
        ![Screenshot of scoreboard](/assets/screenshots/scoreboardscreenshots.png)

-       4.As a first time visitor, i want to beable to see instuctions on how to use the webpage if i need them.
+       4.As a first time visitor, i want to be able to see instuctions on how to use the webpage if i need them.
-       - There is a claer button to instruction displayed on a modal.
+       - There is a clear button to instructions displayed on a modal.
        ![Screenshot of button](/assets/screenshots/instructionbutton.png)
        ![Screenshot of modal](/assets/screenshots/instructionsmodal.png)

  * ### Returning Visitor Goals
-      1. As a returning visitor, I want to beable to start a new game and all my previous games statisics to have been reset
+      1. As a returning visitor, I want to be able to start a new game and all my previous games statisics to have been reset.
-      - At the end of each game there is a reset button the resets the page.
+      - At the end of each game there is a reset button that resets the page.
-      - The page does not remaber previous information.
+      - The page does not remember previous information.
       ![Screenshot of reset button](/assets/screenshots/restartbutton.png)

-      2. As a returning visitor, I want to beable to keep in touch with the creator for updates to the website
+      2. As a returning visitor, I want to be able to keep in touch with the creator for updates to the website
        - There are clear links to social media of the delevoper in the footer of the webpage.
         ![Screenshot of reset button](/assets/screenshots/footer.png)